 Does bumper damage affect my car's value?

 Yes.
 Visible bumper damage reduces your vehicle's resale or trade-in value.
 Even minor scratches and dents signal that the car has been in some kind of incident, which makes buyers cautious.
 Repairing bumper damage before selling typically pays for itself through a higher sale price.
-A clean bumper can add $300 to $1,000+ to your vehicle's value depending on the car.

 Can I drive with a damaged bumper?